Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Additional Experimental Results

 To evaluate whether VTON-IQA can still identify top-performing models without having observed them during training, we first train VTON-IQA on the full VTON-QBench training set and determine the top three virtual try-on models (Nano Banana Pro~\cite{nanobanana}, GPT-Image-1.5~\cite{gptimage}, and FitDit~\cite{fitdit}) according to its quality scores.
 We then remove all training instances corresponding to these three models from both the training and validation splits and retrain VTON-IQA from scratch.
 Finally, we examine whether the retrained model can still rank these models among the top performers when it is used as a quality assessment model.

 Fig.~\ref{fig:generalization_3} compares VTON-IQA scores on the Dress Code~\cite{dresscode} unpaired test set when trained on the full dataset versus when trained with the top three models omitted.
 Although a slight change in ordering is observed between Nano Banana Pro and GPT-Image-1.5, the three excluded models remain ranked above the next-best model (Qwen-Image-Edit~\cite{qwenedit}).
-This suggests that VTON-IQA retains sufficient sensitivity to assess the quality of future high-performing virtual try-on models beyond those currently available.
+This suggests that VTON-IQA can assess the quality of future high-performing virtual try-on models beyond existing ones.
+For substantially stronger future models, a small set of annotated calibration samples can be added for fine-tuning or periodic retraining, without rebuilding the dataset.